Project Resource Management

 B.W.
 Tuckman defined four stages of team development:

-The PMBOK adds a 5th stage called adjourning.
+You may see the add a 5th stage called adjourning.

 Douglas McGregor defined management approaches as falling into either X or Y styles.
 Theory X is defined as managers who distrust employees.
 Theory Y is defined as managers who trust employees.